GameWeaver/Tornado/README.md

 I tried to use the Redpark cables (DB9 and DB9V) to connect to an iPod Touch 4th Gen, but I just couldn't get it to work.
-In the end I used a iPad Camera Connection Kit, this ONLY works on an iPad
+In the end I used a iPad Camera Connection Kit, this ONLY works on an iPad.

 **Camera Connection Kit**